navjotsappal/WeatherApp/README.md

-# MultiSearchApp
+# WeatherApp

-This app uses three different API's to let users search for pictures, movies or song lyrics in one application<br/>
+This app allow users to search weather details for any given city!<br/>
-Thanks to utilizing react redux, MultiSearchApp doesn't loose the search results when changing between components.<br/>

 ## Used